objektwerks/spark3/README.md

 .sbtopts
 --------
 1. Create an .sbtopts file in the project root directory.
-2. Add this line: -java-home $JAVA_HOME
+2. Add this line to .sbtopts: -java-home $JAVA_HOME